 In 2017, Instagram launched Story search by hashtag.
 That, along with hashtagged Stories being featured on the Explore page, helped individual Stories be discovered by a wider audience than just an account’s follower list plus lurkers.

-Geotagging Instagram posts has long been a reliable way to attract audiences interested in a specific location.
-Instagram has introduced location stickers for geotagging Stories in December of 2016, updating them them with cute custom stickers for various locations in 2017.
+Geotagging Instagram posts have long been a reliable way to attract audiences interested in a specific location.
+Instagram has introduced location stickers for geotagging Stories in December of 2016, updating them with cute custom stickers for various locations in 2017.